High Dimensional Statistical Analysis and its Application to ALMA Map of NGC 253: Preparatory Analysis

 \subsection{Eigenspectra}

-In the following part of this work, we mainly focus on the RPCA results.
+In the following part of this work, we mainly focus on the A-SPCA results.
 However, since the NRPCA deal with all the spectral features without extracting only the most important ones, we also present the eigenspectra (eigenvectors constructed from the observed spectra by PCA) from the NRPCA.
-Upper panel of Fig.~\ref{fig:eigenspectra_wo_doppler_correction} shows the eigenspectra constructed by the NRPCA from the ALMA spectral map of NGC~253.
+Upper panel of Fig.~\ref{fig:eigenspectra_wo_doppler_correction} shows the eigenspectra constructed by the NRPCA from the ALMA spectral map of NGC~253\footnote{ { We evaluated the advantage of the NRPCA compared to the traditional PCA through the eigenvalue estimation.
+This is presented in Appendix~\ref{sec:comparison_PCA}. } }.
 We observe that specific features are commonly found in similar frequency ranges of the spectra for all the PCs.
 This suggests that some spectral features contain richer information on the whole spectra than other spectral regions.

-The RPCA specifies and localizes the most important components that correspond to these particular features.
-Lower panel of Fig.~\ref{fig:eigenspectra_wo_doppler_correction} shows the eigenspectra obtained by the RPCA.
-As seen in Fig.~\ref{fig:eigenspectra_wo_doppler_correction}, the RPCA only leaves the values if the features are important to determine the spectra, and forces the other components to be zero.
-Hence, the RPCA eigenspectra are not used for the reconstruction of the spectra with all features, and the NRPCA is used for this purpose.
-We make use of this outstanding advantage of the RPCA to specify the controlling spectral features of the PCA in the following analysis.
+The A-SPCA specifies and localizes the most important components that correspond to these particular features.
+Lower panel of Fig.~\ref{fig:eigenspectra_wo_doppler_correction} shows the eigenspectra obtained by the A-SPCA.
+As seen in Fig.~\ref{fig:eigenspectra_wo_doppler_correction}, the A-SPCA only leaves the values if the features are important to determine the spectra, and forces the other components to be zero.
+Hence, the A-SPCA eigenspectra are not used for the reconstruction of the spectra with all features, and the NRPCA is used for this purpose.
+We make use of this outstanding advantage of the A-SPCA to specify the controlling spectral features of the PCA in the following analysis.